OliPelz/provisioning-tester-with-containers/README.md

-since arch is rolling update, the image contains old GPG keys and outdated mirrorlist. in order to regen mirrorlist goto official mirrorlist generator:
+since arch is rolling update, the image contains old GPG keys and outdated mirrorlist. in order to regenerage latest mirrorlist lets install all the GPG keychain from the latest arch keyring package we download using this instruction:
+DOWNLOAD_ARCH_PACKAGE.md
+Note: you should download the latest package from time to time when you rebuild the arch image.

+Also we need to get latest mirrorlist, as it can contain outdated mirrors from time to time, so everytime you rebuild the image you should fetch latest mirrorlist first:

+ goto official mirrorlist generator:

 https://archlinux.org/mirrorlist/